The Olympic Slide

 Final medal tally:

 |Country||Gold (3 pts)||Silver (2 pts)||Bronze (1 pt)||Total points|

 |China (excl.
 Hong Kong)||II||I||8|

 Australia is doing alright.
-We aren’t the best country in the world in any of the important issues that I’ve analysed, and depending on what it is, we could learn a lot from whoever is ahead of us in the rankings, especially Norway and Iceland.
+We aren’t the best country in the world in any of the critical issues that I’ve analysed, and depending on what it is, we could learn a lot from whoever is ahead of us in the rankings, especially Norway and Iceland.
 This would be much better than always just trying to emulate the U.S. or the U.K., or overreacting to the media every time they catastrophise and tell us that the apocalypse is near.

-Australia still has a long way to go as a Nation, especially when it comes to obesity levels, mental health, climate change policy, indigenous health and well-being, LGBTIQ rights, gender equality, our refugee and immigration policy, and essentially any other area where people are treated unequally or discriminated against.
+Australia still has a long way to go as a Nation, especially when it comes to obesity levels, mental health, climate change policy, indigenous health and well-being, LGBTIQ rights, gender equality, our refugee and immigration policy, and any other area where people are treated unequally or discriminated against.